How to Make Southern-Fried Chicken Livers

 - Meanwhile, put the livers in a colander and rinse thoroughly.
 Pat dry with paper towels.

-- Season the livers generously with salt, black pepper and the red pepper flakes.
+- Season the livers generously with salt, black pepper, sage and the red pepper flakes.
 (We like livers to have a spicy hot flavor.
 If you're sensitive to heat, then omit the red pepper flakes.)

 - Pour the flour into a bag (I usually use a gallon freezer bag) then toss all of the livers in the flour.
 It's important to toss the livers in the flour FIRST, before going on to the next step.

-- As I remove them from the bag of flour, I place them on a cutting board, and then slice each liver into a few pieces.
-I do this because I like smaller pieces of liver in a crunchy crust.
-The liver pieces are usually about the size of the end of my thumb.
+- As I remove them from the bag of flour, I place them on a cutting board, and then slice some livers into a few pieces.
+I do this because I like some larger and some smaller pieces of liver in a crunchy crust.
+The smaller liver pieces are usually about the size of the end of my thumb.

 - Pour the buttermilk into a bowl, put the livers into the buttermilk, then back into the bag of flour.
 Toss to coat thoroughly.
 This "double-dipping" -- livers into the flour, then into the buttermilk, then back into the flour -- is what makes for a super-crispy crust.